-Note: In the following procedure, replace /u01 and /u02 with the appropriate mount point directories that you identified in Step 3 previously.
+Note: In the following procedure, replace /u01 with the appropriate mount point directory that you identified in Step 3 previously.

 1. Enter the following command to create subdirectories in the mount point directory that you identified for the Oracle base directory: